canonical/starbase/docs/release-notes/index.rst

 -----------------

 Starcraft doesn't have long-term support (LTS) releases.
-However, we typically deliver a compatibility patch shortly after Ubuntu LTS releases to ensure continuity.
+However, we typically deliver a compatibility release shortly after Ubuntu LTS releases to ensure continuity.

 Starcraft software bases are derived from Ubuntu LTS releases, and their